TTitcombe/Model-Inversion-SplitNN/README.md

 or `conda env create -f environment-lock.yml` to use fixed package versions (for reproducibility).

+Run `train_model.py` to train a model with or without differential privacy.
+Alternatively,
+use an existing model saved in the `models/` directory.

 ## License
 Apache 2.0.
 See the full [license](LICENSE).